 - 2 large popsicle sticks

-- small piece fun foam (for the beak and toes)
+- Small piece fun foam (for the beak)

 - 2 large washers